TwilightMage/TerraFirmaNutrients/TechDoc.md

 Standard TFC nutrients are defined in `NutrientRegistry` class.

 Player nutrient set is defined in `DefineNutrientsEvent`.
 This event is emitted on player spawn or respawn.
+Can be manually triggered by `Helpers.redefinePlayerNutritionData(Player)`.

 On consuming nutrient missing from the player nutrient set, `AteBadNutrientEvent` is emitted.
 This is a good place to inject bad effects for incompatible nutrients.